Thomas Jefferson and slavery: Monticello slave life

 James Hubbard was an enslaved worker in the nailery who ran away on two occasions.
 The first time Jefferson did not have him whipped, but on the second Jefferson reportedly ordered him severely flogged.
 Hubbard was likely sold after spending time in jail.
 Stanton says children suffered physical violence.
 When a 17-year-old James was sick, one overseer reportedly whipped him "three times in one day".
 Violence was commonplace on plantations, including Jefferson's.
-Henry Wiencek cited within a Smithsonian Magazine article several reports of Jefferson ordering the whipping or selling of slaves as punishments for extreme misbehavior or escape.
+Henry Wiencek cited within a Smithsonian Magazine article several reports of Jefferson ordering the whipping or selling of slaves as punishments for misbehavior (for example, 10-year old boys being late for work) or escape.

 The Thomas Jefferson Foundation quotes Jefferson's instructions to his overseers not to whip his slaves, but noted that they often ignored his wishes during his frequent absences from home.
 According to Stanton, no reliable document portrays Jefferson as directly using physical correction.
 During Jefferson's time, some other slaveholders also disagreed with the practices of flogging and jailing slaves.

 Slaves had a variety of tasks: Davy Bowles was the carriage driver, including trips to take Jefferson to and from Washington D.C. or the Virginia capital.
 Betty Hemings, a mixed-race slave inherited from his father-in-law with her family, was the matriarch and head of the house slaves at Monticello, who were allowed limited freedom when Jefferson was away.
 Four of her daughters served as house slaves: Betty Brown; Nance, Critta and Sally Hemings.
 The latter two were half-sisters to Jefferson's wife, and Sally bore him 6 children.
 Another house slave was Ursula Granger, whom he had purchased separately.
 The general maintenance of the mansion was under the care of Hemings family members as well: the master carpenter was Betty's son John Hemings.
 His nephews Joe Fossett, as blacksmith, and Burwell Colbert, as Jefferson's butler and painter, also had important roles.
 Wormley Hughes, a grandson of Betty Hemings and gardener, was given informal freedom after Jefferson's death.
 Memoirs of life at Monticello include those of Isaac Jefferson (published, 1843), Madison Hemings, and Israel Jefferson (both published, 1873).
 Isaac was an enslaved blacksmith who worked on Jefferson's plantation.

-The last surviving recorded interview of a former slave was with Fountain Hughes, then 101, in Baltimore, Maryland in 1949.
+The last surviving recorded interview of a former slave was with Fountain Hughes, then about ninety years old, in Baltimore, Maryland in 1949.
 It is available online at the Library of Congress and the World Digital Library.
 Born in Charlottesville, Fountain was a descendant of Wormley Hughes and Ursula Granger; his grandparents were among the house slaves owned by Jefferson at Monticello.